 - Firstly type QR in the search box.

 - Secondly, select the QR4Office and click on Add.

 - After that, click on continue and you will find it in your My Add-ins command from the Insert tab.

-Read More: How to Use Barcode Scanner in Excel (2 Suitable Ways)
+Read More: How to Generate Barcode Numbers in Excel

 Step 3: Generating 2D Barcode